HasnainSolangi/oop/README.md

 1. Select `Find Book` from the menu.
 2. Enter the book title or author when prompted.

-    ```plaintext
+    ```
     ?
 What would you like to do?
 (Use arrow keys)
       Add Book
     ❯ Find Book
       List Books
       Exit
     ?
-Enter the book title or author to search: Gatsby
+Enter the book title or author to search: Al-Bidaya
     ```

     Output:

-    ```plaintext
+    ```
     Books found:
-    The Great Gatsby by F. Scott Fitzgerald
+    Al-Bidaya wal-Nihaya by Ibn Kathir
     ```

 3. You can also search by a partial title or author name.
-For example, entering "Fitz" will match "F. Scott Fitzgerald".
+For example, entering "Kathir" will match "Ibn Kathir".

-    ```plaintext
+    ```
     ?
 What would you like to do?
 (Use arrow keys)
       Add Book
     ❯ Find Book
       List Books
       Exit
     ?
-Enter the book title or author to search: Fitz
+Enter the book title or author to search: kathir
     ```

     Output:

-    ```plaintext
+    ```
     Books found:
-    The Great Gatsby by F. Scott Fitzgerald
+    Al-Bidaya wal-Nihaya by Ibn Kathir
     ```

 #### Listing Books

 1. Select `List Books` from the menu.

-    ```plaintext
+    ```
     ?
 What would you like to do?
 (Use arrow keys)
       Add Book
       Find Book